tannergooding/designs/accepted/2021/workloads/workload-installation.md

 - IAL-specific mappings / data should go in manifest package installed by IAL, but not generic .nupkg
   - This probably doesn't work for all cases, for example the VS installer
 - How to handle elevation for standalone installer
-- Registry path for MSI workload pack installation record
 - How to handle workload installation record for VS / Willow PAL?
 We can't rely on writing / deleting the records in our installation process, as that process won't be used if installing with Willow.
+Answer: VS will need an MSI that writes workload installation record
 - PM question: After update to SDK, when we realize that there are workloads you previously had installed, is it OK to suggest an install command that lists out all the workloads to install, or do we need a new command to "sync" to previously installed workloads
 - Add option to allow creating offline cache for future SDK release band.
 This is to support VS for Mac, and will be best effort (because the workload manifest format may change)
 - Standardize on `SdkFeatureBand` for terminology